In Rhode Island, there are numerous laws in place to protect motorcyclists, but these legislative pieces can only do so much.

 Poor Road Conditions: Poorly maintained roads, such as those with potholes, debris, or uneven lanes, can lead to accidents.

-Motorcyclists can reduce the risk of accidents by wearing a helmet, maintaining their motorcycle, and practicing defensive driving.
-If an accident occurs, it’s important to consult with an experienced personal injury attorney, like Gemma Law Associates, to understand your rights.
+Motorcyclists can reduce the risk of accidents by wearing a helmet, maintaining their motorcycles, and practicing defensive driving.
+If an accident occurs, it’s essential to consult with an experienced personal injury attorney, like Gemma Law Associates, to understand your rights.